 Though not alone, Lacan was the first to render account of an effective analysis by extending it to the research of linguistics, logic, and mathematics.
 What these domains of rationality have in common is a focalization on the material and formal procedures of inscription beyond the contents of description.
-In avoiding such domains, psychoanalysis has historically been assimilated to the irrational and mythology; or worse yet, sought to prop itself up on the contents of scientific disciplines – neuroscience, biology, genetics, etc. – having little or no correlation to an intrinsic necessity.
-In spite of the extrinsic of myth and science, it is important to show how such an intrinsic necessity may be achieved in the construction of the structure of a theory- practice.
+In avoiding such domains, psychoanalysis has historically been assimilated to an instruction in the humanities; or worse yet, sought to prop itself up on the contents of scientific disciplines – neuroscience, biology, genetics, etc. – having little or no correlation to an intrinsic necessity.
+In spite of the extrinsic of the humanities and science, it is important to show how such an intrinsic necessity may be achieved in the construction of the structure of a theory- practice.
 This structural achievement was first brought out by Lacan as a problem of topology.
 Though we provide a descriptive overview below, the reader is invited to check the references on this website for a more extensive presentation in mathematics and logic.

 Why Study Topology?